tpusmb/lei-ihm_video_mapping/README.md

 ### General setup

-For this project you will need a python3 version.
+For this project you will need a python3.7 version.

-We code in python3.7 version.

-You will need the following package:
+You will need the following package on Ubuntu:

     sudo apt install python3
     sudo apt install python3-dev python3-tk python-imaging-tk